 2 x 7500, 1 x 3000

 Pros: 3 x 30,000 high capacity BTU.
 Includes wind screen.
 No complicated assembly required.
 Lots of cooking space.
 Matchless ignition.

 Cons: Pricey.
 Heavy.

 The Camp Chef Expedition is a 3 burner high output stove.
 It features a lot of real estate for cooking and is a very powerful stove.
-We love how fast it heats up and how fast you can cook.
+I love how fast it heats up and how fast you can cook.
 This stove is definitely not a bare bones type stove and is a real luxury.
 Its like having an actual proper home stove out in the backcountry with you.
 Its a fantastic stove for camping and cooking for a large group of people or your family.
 It includes a flat top griddle as well as another burner for pots and boiling water.
 At 70 lbs it is not lightweight so keep that in mind if you are planning on backpacking, this isn’t a backpacking type stove.
 It doesn’t come with a carrying bag but you can buy one and we recommend you do that.
 The other downside is that it doesn’t include a grill box.
-You can buy that accessory as well we provided a link below.
-This is a our #1 Winner because of the power of this stove and the ease of assembly.
+You can buy that accessory as well I provided a link below.
+This is a my #1 Winner because of the power of this stove and the ease of assembly.